mushishi78/romsey-chamber/_news/2014-07-25-140-members-and-guests-enjoy-the-summer-reception.md

 ---
-title: 140 members and guests enjoy the Summer Reception
+heading: 140 members and guests enjoy the Summer Reception
 date: '2014-07-25'
 ---
 This year's reception was held on a warm evening at The Water Gardens in Romsey.